todogroup/outbound-oss/content/02-contributions-to-existing-projects.md

 * Small contributions model
 * Major to major release model
 * Full trust model
+* Approving projects for contributions

 ![small-contributions](../img/small-contributions.png)

 #### Small contributions model or trivial contributions

 A small or trivial contribution is a rather small and simple change to already existing open source software.
-Typical cases found in this category are bug fixes with no or low Intellectual Property value.
+Typical cases found in this category are bug fixes with no or low intellectual property value.
+Companies can implement such a model if they want to ensure that the number of private forks inside the organization is very low and to ensure that the upstream projects remain the reference source.

 A change is not trivial if: